-As a quick background, QAF’s business can be divided into four major segments, namely, Bakery, Primary Production, Trading & Logistics, and Investments & Others.
-One of the company’s well-known consumer food brands would be Gardenia, a packaged bread brand that is a staple in Singapore grocery stores.
-Geographically, majority of QAF’s revenue comes from Singapore, Malaysia, Australia, and the Philippines.
+QAF’s business can be divided into four major segments, namely bakery, primary production, trading & logistics and investments & others.
+It may be best known for the Gardenia bread, which is a staple in Singapore grocery stores.
+Geographically, the majority of its sales come from Singapore, Malaysia, Australia and the Philippines.

-The following’s a rundown on some of the financial figures for QAF for the first quarter:
+Here’s a rundown on the financial figures for the second-quarter:

-4. Cash flow from operations was $22.5 million and capital expenditure was $19.2 million.
-The firm generated free cash flow of $3.3 million.
-This is a decline from the free cash flow of $6.8 million recorded in 2016’s first quarter.
+4. Cash flow from operations was $21.22 million, and capital expenditure was $13.33 million.
+The firm generated free cash flow of $7.9 million.
+This is a decline from the free cash flow of $21.44 million recorded in 2016’s second-quarter.

 QAF included the following outlook in its earnings report:

-“The Group’s performance is expected to be affected by a number of factors, including competition, currency volatility and increasing costs arising from higher flour prices and energy costs in certain markets.
+“The Group’s performance is expected to be affected by a number of factors, including competition, currency volatility and increasing costs arising from higher raw material prices, higher energy costs and higher distribution cost in certain markets.

-In the bakery business, the Group is facing heightened competition.
-In response, advertising and promotional expenses are expected to increase, particularly in the Philippines.
+In the bakery business, the Group is facing heightened competition and higher raw material prices.
+Advertising and Promotion expense and Distribution and Transportation expense are expected to increase further, particularly in the Philippines and Singapore.”

-At its closing stock price of S$1.38 on Tuesday, QAF traded at around 13 times earnings and had a dividend yield of 3.6%.
+At its closing price on Tuesday of S$1.30, QAF traded at 7.3 times earnings and had a dividend yield of 3.8%.